Updated in December 2018!

 Check your receipt!
 Because most of Guam’s tourism comes from Asia, where tips on meals are less common, often a service charge is included in the price of your meal.
 Bonus fact: some restaurants charge .50 cents or so per to-go item!

 May I see your ID?

 Because there are two military bases on Guam, we were often asked to show our ID when we paid for anything from meals to gas to tickets for the aquarium!
 This is for security purposes as well as a verification for military and United Airlines employee discounts (the two largest employers on the island).

+Oh no!
 The forecast says rain every day!

 Never fear!
 Lots of islands have a chance of rain almost every day of the year.
 We went to Guam in January, which most sources claim is the dry season, but there was rain in the forecast all 6 days we were there.
 The reality is that it might rain for a few minutes at varying rates (from light sprinkles to heavy downpours), but then it’ll stop as quickly and unpredictably as it started!